blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 ## Step 10 - Move cardano-up

-For this example we are going to put our cardano-up binary in the `/usr/local/bin` to move the cardano-up binary we can run:
+For this example, we are going to put our cardano-up binary in the `/usr/local/bin` to move the cardano-up binary we can run:

 ```
 sudo mv cardano-up /usr/local/bin/cardano-up